This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this individual pizza dough recipe, check out our Leftover Ingredients Recipe Finder.

-Yeast Options For Personal Pizza Dough
+The Right Yeast For Your Personal Pizza Dough

 yeast dissolving in water in a large bowl.